Don’t miss the university research showcase at TC Sessions: Space 2020 – TechCrunch

 We are T-minus one week until TC Sessions: Space 2020 lifts off on December 16-17.
 Join the global space community’s leading experts, brightest visionaries and rising stars for two days dedicated to space technology and exploration — and the opportunities they offer.

 Speaking of opportunity, you don’t want to miss our University Showcase sessions featuring the latest research from top universities, hosted by The Aerospace Corporation.
 Hold up now, what’s that?
 You don’t have a pass yet?
-Don’t fret, simply buy a late registration ticket or take advantage of our discounts for groups, students and active military/government employees.
+Don’t fret, simply buy a late-registration ticket or take advantage of our discounts for groups, students and active military/government employees.
 Want even more visibility?
 Get a Space Startup Exhibitor Package and gain global exposure for your business.

 Okay, back to the University Showcase sessions.
 Up until now, space exploration and technology has always been tied to orbiting, observing and reporting back to earth.
 But it’s time to take on a new, expanded commitment — to boldly go into space — and stay there, i.e. space exploration, commerce and habitation.
 It means moving humans beyond planet Earth and out into the solar system.
 That requires bold people building new technology and forging the next generation of space capabilities.
 Talk about a galactic-sized goal.